Grant Mattos: Personal life

 During the Survivor: Redemption Island reunion, Mattos confirmed that following his return from competing in the game, he married actress Christina Cox.
 They were married by eloping.
 The date of their elopement and marriage was October 1, 2010, only about a week after returning from the airing of that season's Survivor.
 They now have one daughter, born in December 2013.

 Before and in the years after Survivor, Mattos worked as full-time yoga instructor at City Yoga LA.
-He then became a yoga instructor at Moda Yoga International in Los Angeles, California from mid 2013 onwards, until late April 2015, when he moved to Toronto, Ontario, Canada.
+He then became a yoga instructor at Moda Yoga International in Los Angeles, California in mid-2013.
 He moved to New York City in September 2015 and works at Moda Yoga NYC.

 Mattos is a member of Team Gleason, a team that is headed by his friend and ex-NFL player and ALS sufferer Steve Gleason.
-In February and March 2016 he ran a fundraising campaign for the Steve Gleason team, which was one of many efforts by various team members to raise awareness and money to help research for the ALS disease, and also medical care for the many who suffer with it.
+In February and March 2016 he ran a fundraising campaign for the Steve Gleason team, which was one of many efforts by various team members to raise awareness and money to help research for ALS, and also medical care for the many who suffer with it.
 As the climax of the campaign Mattos participated in the 10 km fundraising run in New Orleans on March 26, 2016.
 He was the 2nd highest fundraiser of the large team, raising $1750, and the team collectively went well beyond their $20,000 goal by raising more than $66,000.